Authored by the expert who managed and guided the team behind the Philippines Property Pack

 How much are property prices expected to increase in Davao City in 2026?

-As of early 2026, property prices in Davao City are expected to increase by approximately 4% to 7% over the course of the year under a base case scenario.
+As of early 2026, property prices in Davao City are expected to rise by around 4% to 7% in nominal terms over the full year, which puts the market in a steady-growth zone rather than a boom or a bust.

 Which neighborhoods will see the highest price growth in Davao City in 2026?